Consistent Conjectures in Dynamic Matching Markets: Omitted statements and proofs from

 Recursively, suppose we have defined $\solp_{\terminal-t}$ for economies of length $\terminal-t$, and fix a matching through period $t$, \matchinguptot.
 For $\agent\in\calat(\matchinguptot)\cup\calbt(\matchinguptot)$, \agent's conjectures are given by:

-and let $\solp_{\terminal-t+1}\left(\economyrterminal_t(\matchinguptot)\right)$ denote the set of solutions given the family $\Agree_{\geq t}=\{\agree_s((\matchinguptot,\matchingb_t^{s-1}),\agent):s\geq t, \matchingb_t^{s-1},\agent\in\cala_s(\matchinguptot,\matching_t^{s-1})\cup\calb_s(\matchinguptot,\matching_t^{s-1})\}$.
+and let $\solp_{\terminal-t+1}\left(\economyrterminal_t(\matchinguptot)\right)$ denote the set of solutions given the family $\conjectures_{\dagger,\geq t}=\{\agree_s((\matchinguptot,\matchingb_t^{s-1}),\agent):s\geq t, \matchingb_t^{s-1},\agent\in\cala_s(\matchinguptot,\matching_t^{s-1})\cup\calb_s(\matchinguptot,\matching_t^{s-1})\}$.

-The following statement is an immediate corollary of \autoref{theorem:consistent-conjectures} and the definition of the conjectures \agree: \begin{corollary} For all $\terminal\in\naturals$, $\solp_\terminal$ is a nonempty-valued correspondence. \end{corollary} \autoref{corollary:agree} then shows that existence issues for solution concepts in dynamic matching markets do not arise solely from the perfection requirement--i.e., that the continuation matching also abides by the solution concept--but from restrictions the conjectures place on what period-$t$ matchings are feasible.
+The following statement is an immediate corollary of \autoref{theorem:consistent-conjectures} and the definition of the conjectures \agree: \begin{corollary} For all $\terminal\in\naturals$, $\solp_\terminal$ is a nonempty-valued correspondence. \end{corollary} \autoref{corollary:agree} then shows existence issues for solution concepts in dynamic matching markets do not arise solely from the perfection requirement---that is, that the continuation matching also abides by the solution concept---but from restrictions the conjectures place on the period-$t$ matchings.

+\autoref{corollary:agree} extends to dynamic matching markets with irreversible matching the existence result for repeated matching in \cite{kotowski2019perfectly}.
+Indeed, conjectures in \cite{kotowski2019perfectly} consist of all matchings whose continuations are solutions in the continuation economy.